 - University of Leeds induction.

-- One-week induction to the CEDAR programme, at University of Strathclyde in October.
+- One-week induction to the CEDAR programme, at the University of Strathclyde in October.

-- Six weeks of in-person training (three at University of Strathclyde, one each at University of Leeds, Imperial College and University of Sheffield).
+- Six weeks of in-person training (three at the University of Strathclyde, one each at the University of Leeds, Imperial College and University of Sheffield).
 Cohort-wide, multidisciplinary technical and transferable training.

 All PGRs will enrol on the Postgraduate Certificate (PGCert) in Researcher Professional Development delivered by the University of Strathclyde.
-After successful completion of the 60-credit CDT training programme the PGR will be awarded the PG Certificate from the University of Strathclyde.
+After successful completion of the 60-credit CDT training programme the PGR will be awarded the PGCert from the University of Strathclyde, subject to the rules and regulations of that institution.
 Successful completion of this 60 credits is not a requirement for progression.

 - Commencement of PhD research.